Jake Odum: Professional career

 After going undrafted in the 2014 NBA draft, Odum played on the Indiana Pacers' Orlando Summer League team.
 He then played on the Sacramento Kings' Las Vegas Summer League team.

 Odum began his pro career with the Greek League club PAOK for the 2014–15 season, choosing to sign with the Greek club, rather than take his chances at that particular time in an NBA training camp, despite a couple of offers from NBA teams.

 After leading PAOK to a 3rd-place finish in the Greek League, Odum signed with Medi Bayreuth of Germany for the 2015–16 Bundesliga season.
 He was named to the Eurobasket.com German Bundesliga All-Newcomer Team.
 Odum was one of the best players of the team and was then committed by the Franconian rival s.Oliver Würzburg for the 2016–17 Bundesliga season.
 He was named to the EuroBasket.com All-German Bundesliga Honorable Mention team.

 On July 13, 2017, Odum signed with Turkish club Banvit.
 On November 17, 2017, he left Banvit and signed with Russian club Nizhny Novgorod for the rest of the 2017–18 season.

 On November 13, 2017, Odum signed with Promitheas Patras B.C. in Greece.
 On March 4, 2019, Odum left Promitheas Patras and signed with Pistoia Basket 2000 in Italy.

 Coaching career

 Odum joined Indiana State as assistant director of player personnel and assistant strength coach in 2019.
 In September 2020, he was promoted to assistant coach.
 Following the termination of Head Coach Greg Lansing in March, 2021; Odum was released with the entirety of Lansing's staff.

+From 2021–2024 Odum served as an assistant coach at Coffeyville Community College in Coffeyville, Kansas.

+Odum returned to Terre Haute for a second stint and was announced as an assistant coach for Indiana State by head coach Matthew Graves on May 13, 2024.